HFOSSedu/GitKit/.kit/README.md

 > **NOTE:** If you are not using the devcontainer, you can skip ahead to step 8.

-4. If not yet running, start Docker and wait for it to be ready.
+4. If not yet running (look for the Docker Whale in your system tray or use the command line to [Check whether Docker is running](https://docs.docker.com/config/daemon/#check-whether-docker-is-running)), start Docker and wait for it to be ready.

-5. Start VS Code (the dot at the end of the line in the following instruction is intentional and important; it represents the current directory).
+5. Open the root of the project in VS Code.
+If you have VS Code installed in your system's path (see VS Code install instructions for [Windows](https://code.visualstudio.com/docs/setup/windows), [macOS](https://code.visualstudio.com/docs/setup/mac), and [Linux](https://code.visualstudio.com/docs/setup/linux)), this can be done with the following command (the dot at the end of the line in the following instruction is intentional and important; it represents the current directory).

         ```bash
         code .
         ```

+> **TIP:** If VS Code asks you to install Python, you can ignore this because the development container will do this for you.

 6. When VS Code asks if you would like to "reopen in container", do so.
 If you miss it, click the `><` in the lower left corner and select the "reopen in container".